 About Our Stock

 We have been providing honeybees in the form of nucleus colonies (“nucs”) to local folks who need bees since 2011.
-People continue to report that the nucs they purchased from us were their only colonies that survived the winter, or became their strongest most productive hives.
+We have always raised our own queens rather than ordering them in from out of state.
+People continue to report great success, productivity, and gentleness from our stock.

 We believe that the beekeeping industry will never break free from dependence on pesticides if we continue using them.
 Furthermore, we have a hunch that treating for mites tends to select for stronger, more aggressive mites and more susceptible bees over time.
-According to Bee Informed Partnership, it takes fewer mites to damage a colony now than it used to.
+According to Bee Informed Partnership, the threshold at which mites destroy a colony has been getting lower; in other words it takes fewer mites to damage a colony now than in the past.
 Fed up with the treatment treadmill, we have been raising our bees naturally without antibiotics and using only organic mite treatments, going mostly without mite treatments altogether since 2009.
 After a little digging we found that over the last 7 years we have treated less than 4% of our colonies with any mite treatments whatsoever, and during the same time period our average winter losses have been below 30%.
 Tests have shown our colonies to be free of Nosema and we have never had chalkbrood or foulbrood in any of our colonies.
 Our hives are inspected by the WV Department of Agriculture annually.

 The vast majority of our colonies are led by queens that we raised ourselves from our gentlest, most productive, and most mite-free mother colonies.
 We regularly purchase mite-resistant stock, including Russian, VSH Italian, VSH Carniolan, or “ankle-biters” to help prevent in-breeding, as we have fewer than 100 hives at this point.
 All our queens are naturally open-mated and we use drone yards to maintain good control over the genetics in our valley.

-We sell on a first come first served basis, so we can put you on our waiting list and let you know in March if we are able to supply you in 2017.
-Feel free to contact me if you need an emergency queen in the summer and can pick it up on site or meet me at an event.
+We sell on a first come first served basis, so we can put you on our waiting list at any time and let you know in March if we are able to supply you.
+Also feel free to contact me if you need an emergency queen in the summer and can pick it up on site or meet me at an event.

 I do not rush my queen rearing in the early spring.
 I wait until drones are flying before I graft to ensure super-abundant drones, nectar and pollen, and to maximize the chances of warm weather for flight and mating.
 This mimics the natural swarm cycle when bees reproduce during optimum conditions for optimum queen performance.
 I also identify capped worker brood before delivering your nuc so that you do not end up with a drone layer.

 The hive can be any size (10-frame, 8-frame, 5-frame) and should be in good condition.
-Frames of foundation only, please no comb.
 Depending on what size nuc you order you can subtract that number of frames from your box.
 For instance, if you are purchasing a 5-frame nuc and installing it into an 8-frame box, bring your box with 3 frames of foundation.
+Bring frames of foundation only, please no comb.
 I typically make up nucs with deep frames, but I can make them with IL medium frames if you specify.
 I install the split into your boxes and raise a queen for you from our own local survivor stock, then notify you to come pick them up when the queen is laying a good worker brood pattern and they are “ready to explode” – usually early June.
 Please pick them up promptly so they do not swarm. 🙂

 5-frame nuc with marked queen in your box: $158 (Unmarked queen $155)